 Imperial College Union support

-Imperial College Union is not just there to help our students enjoy their downtime, it’s also an important source of advice, support and representation to make sure you get the most out of your Imperial experience.
+The Union is here to make sure you get the most out of your Imperial experience.

-The Advice Centre in the Union building is staffed by professional advisers who can offer free advice on a wide range of academic and non-academic issues, including employment and consumer rights, international student support, legal assistance and academic appeals.
+The Union is staffed with professional advisers who offer free advice on a wide range of issues.

-The Centre is independent from the College so all advice, including about academic issues, is confidential and completely impartial.
+The Union is independent from Imperial College London meaning all advice is confidential and impartial.

 Student-run clubs, societies and projects

-Imperial’s community is extremely diverse.
-This diversity is particularly celebrated in the Union’s 350+ clubs, societies and projects, which represent a huge range of interests, cultures and religious beliefs.
+Our College community is extremely diverse which is celebrated in the Union’s 340+ clubs, societies and projects.
+These represent a huge range of interests, cultures and religious beliefs.

 Lesbian, gay, bisexual, transgender, queer and/or questioning students will also receive a warm welcome in the student-run LGBTQ+ society IQ.

 Student representatives and Officer Trustees